nipy/nibabel/doc/source/coordinate_systems.rst

 magnet on the left to right axis, and is around 4.2mm posterior to the isocenter and ~8.5 mm above the isocenter.

+The parameters in the affine array can therefore give the position of any voxel coordinate, relative to the scanner RAS+ reference space.

 We get the same result from applying the affine directly instead of using $M$ and $(a, b, c)$ in our function.
 As above, we need to add a 1 to the end of the vector to apply the 4 by 4 affine matrix.